muditgarg94/digital-image-processing/README.md

 * In the end, we are able to find the smallest disks and largest disks only, using different sized structuring elements.

 **Details of Project 2:**
+The task fo this project was to find a homotopic skeleton of the images and find the nearest matching object of an image in another image using pecstral analysis.